zazortik/azure-xplat-cli/README.md

 With Windows Azure Websites you can deploy node.js applications to the cloud in just seconds using git.

-# Node Version Requirement

-Currently the Windows Azure CLI tool does not support node versions > 0.8.x.
-We are working on updating our module to support node 0.10 and will keep you posted.

-Thank you for your patience.

 # CLI Features

 * Accounts